-How to Scrape Twitter Data using Python
+How You Can Scrape Twitter Data using Python

 Introduction

 One of the best ways organisations collect and gather datasets is through social media platforms like Twitter.
-Gathering data is not an easy task, and Data Science projects require you to have a fair amount of Data for conducting analysis and evaluation.

 What is Data Scraping?